reshinto/reshinto.github.io/docs/languageSpecific/java/readme.md

 */

 /**
- * javadoc <b>comments</b> for classes, javadocs can be used to auto generate documentation documents for code commented with javadocs
+ * javadoc <b>documentation comments</b> for classes, javadocs can be used to auto generate documentation documents for code commented with javadocs
  */

  /**